spacetelescope/jwst/docs/jwst/guider_cds/description.rst

-After successful completion of the step, the "BUNIT" keyword in the output data is updated to "DN/s" and the "S_GUICDS" keyword is set to "COMPLETE."
+After successful completion of the step, the "BUNIT" keyword in the output data is updated to "DN/s" and the "S_GUICDS" keyword is set to "COMPLETE".